bobanm/randomness-logger/README.md

 To access the app, go to https://boban.ninja/randomness

-The contract is currently deployed only on Goerli, because that's the only [?] testnet where Chainlink VRF v2 Aggregator contract is deployed.
+The contract is currently deployed only on Sepolia, but you can deploy it to other networks where [Chainlink VRF v2 Aggregator contract](https://vrf.chain.link/) is deployed.

 Technologies used